CIT93/jarint-pub/w8/README.md

   - It would be beneficial to see how to debug and fix an issue rather than just stepping through working code.
   - The explanation was clear, but at some points, the discussion of variable naming could have been structured better to avoid confusion.
   - Highlighting the connection between the modules earlier would have made the flow easier to follow.

+# Coding Challenge: Conditionally Iterate Over an Object

+In this challenge, I used `Object.entries()` to convert an object into key-value pairs and iterated over them with a `for...of` loop.
+I applied conditions to only render specific values (e.g., `firstName` and `cfpTotal`) in a dynamically created table.
+The solution allows for easy customization to include or exclude other properties as needed.

+## Editing Data in the Table

+To edit data in the table, follow these steps:

+1. **Click on the "Edit" Button**:
+   - Each row in the table has an "Edit" button in the last column.
+   - When you click the "Edit" button, the current values of that row will be replaced by editable input fields, allowing you to modify them.

+2. **Modify the Values**:
+   - Once the "Edit" button is clicked, the text content of the row is replaced by input fields.
+   - Edit the values as needed in the input fields.

+3. **Save Changes**:
+   - After modifying the values, the "Edit" button will change to "Save".
+   - Click the "Save" button to save the changes.

+4. **Data Update**:
+   - The modified data will be saved, and the table will be updated with the new values.
+   - The table will automatically re-render to reflect the updated data.